 - Gestures: The Lebanese are quite animated communicators in that they generally use many expressions and gestures in order to prove a point.

 - Personal Space: In Lebanon, people often sit and stand very close to each other.
 Some Lebanese may stand at proximities that Westerners are uncomfortable with.
 In this case, keep in mind that they may not have been made aware of the Australian standard of personal space and the awkwardness standing in someone else’s personal space can create.

 - Hands: Those Lebanese who follow Islam separate the function of their hands.
 The left hand is considered unclean and is used for the removal of dirt and for cleaning.
 It is not used for actions such as waving, eating or offering items.

-- Touching: Lebanese people are very tactile between members of the same gender.
+- Physical Contact: The Lebanese are generally very people when surrounded by their friends and family.
 People often hug and kiss one another and walk hand in hand or with linked arms.
-While it is becoming more common, public displays of affection between men and women are generally frowned upon in Lebanon.
+However, public displays of affection between people of the opposite gender may be disapproved of in some places.

 - Eye Contact: The Lebanese maintain eye contact during interactions, but not for long durations of time.
 It is important to meet their gaze in order to indicate sincerity and engagement.

 - Head Tilt: “No” is not indicated with a headshake as it is in the West.
 Instead, one tilts their head backwards, lifting the chin and raising the eyebrows.
 It is sometimes accompanied with a “tsk”.
 This is not meant to sound rude but is simply part of the gesture.

 - Beckoning: In Lebanon, people beckon one another by putting their hand out with the palm facing the ground, and curling their fingers back at themselves.
 The Australian way of beckoning with one’s pointer finger is considered rude.